panCtrlV/bigDataStat-book/chapter5.md

 ---

-**Note** The classification of explicit and implicit paralleliziation is given in [this slides](http://www.labs.hpe.com/research/systems-research/R-workshop/luke-talk1.pdf).
+**Note** The classification of explicit and implicit parallelization is given in [this slides](http://www.labs.hpe.com/research/systems-research/R-workshop/luke-talk1.pdf).
+The difference is similar to that of multi-processing vs multi-threading.

 - Explicit paralellization